 - White Card Stock or Copy Paper

-To prep this alphabet activity for your kids, click on the button below and fill out the form.
+To prep this alphabet activity for your kids, fill out the form below.
 Then, download and print the cats and yarn cards.

-Next, laminate the cards so your kids can use this activity again.
+Next, laminate the cards so your students can use this activity again.
 Finally, cut out the cats and yarn.

-How To Use The Cat & Yarn Letter Match Activity:
+How To Use The Cat Letter Matching Activity: